Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 #### Templates

-Download **CSV templates** directly from the Contrast interface by hovering over the upload icon and clicking the link in the tooltip, or by clicking the links below.
+Download **CSV templates** directly from the Contrast UI by hovering over the upload icon and clicking the link in the tooltip, or by clicking the links below.

 * [Database or SSO authentication](assets/attachments/user_upload/Contrast-user-upload-template-superadmin-email.csv)
 * [HTTP Header, LDAP or AD authentication](assets/attachments/user_upload/Contrast-user-upload-template-superadmin-username.csv)